 Sean lives in an abandoned trailer in the woods where he is engaged in a series of alchemical experiments.
 His friend Cortez visits to bring supplies but Sean becomes upset after he finds that Cortez has left his medication behind.
 Sean offers everything he has to The Devil for success in his experiments.
 He then begins to spiral down into madness where he cannot be sure whether what is happening and the visions that appear to him are real or not.

 The Alchemist Cookbook was the third film from Michigan-based filmmaker Joel Potrykus.
-Potrykus has previously made Ape (2012), Buzzard (2014) and subsequent to this Relaxer (2018).
+Potrykus has previously made Ape (2012), Buzzard (2014) and subsequent to this Relaxer (2018), a mid-boggling masterpiece about a guy playing a videogame on a couch that defies any easy attempts to pigeonhole it.
 I had previously seen Ape at a midnight screening where it was being promoted as a cult film, although it only left me emerging from it afterwards scratching my head.

 I must admit that I was intrigued enough to watch the film by the title alone, which has clearly been intended as a play on the popular, frequently banned revolutionary manual The Anarchist Cookbook (1971) by William Powell.
 Although for all the title The Alchemist Cookbook and the chemistry experiments we see Ty Hickson engaged in, it is never actually clear what he is trying to achieve.